GAM-team/GAM/docs/Chrome-Policies.md

 chrome.users.SessionLengthV2: Maximum user session length.
   duration: TYPE_INT64

+chrome.users.SetTimeoutWithoutOneMsClampEnabled: Javascript setTimeout() minimum.
+  setTimeoutWithoutOneMsClampEnabled: TYPE_ENUM
+    UNSET: Use the default Chrome setting.
+    FALSE: Javascript setTimeout() with a timeout of 0ms will clamp to 1ms.
+    TRUE: Javascript setTimeout() with a timeout of 0ms will not clamp to 1ms.

 chrome.users.SharedArrayBufferUnrestrictedAccessAllowed: SharedArrayBuffer.
   sharedArrayBufferUnrestrictedAccessAllowed: TYPE_BOOL
     true: Allow sites that are not cross-origin isolated to use SharedArrayBuffers.